Many people don't understand the purpose of flashing yellow arrows on traffic signals. Here are some questions and answers to help you

 |

-The driver getting the yellow light thinks both directions changed to yellow, and that the traffic coming from the other way will stop.
+- He thinks that the traffic coming from the other way will stop.

-He turns across live traffic that still has a green light.
-If he doesn't turn, he might be trapped in the intersection with a red light.
+- If he doesn't turn, he might be trapped in the intersection with a red light.

 -